evereverland/2022/journal/2022-10-08-hello-originstory.md

 ## Examples of Final Output Provided

-_Show me the demo!_
+_Show me the demo!
+Let me see real live examples of what you can do for me_

-* Multiple examples are provided
+* Multiple fully, detailed and complete examples are provided
 * Multiple languages accepted

+## Support is available

+_Yup, there are human beings here!_

+* Support is apparent
+* Privacy considerations are noted
+* Multiple ways to contact support are provided
+* DIY is OK and help is available ~ willing toi share techniques openly!

+## Call to action

+_Encourage the immediate sale!_

+* Contact page is readily available
+* The prices are stated clearly

 ## Graphic Design Well-Executed